 And then there's the fact that people who aren't eating enough don't have the energy to process toxins in a normal way.

 "The body still needs to get rid of the toxins in some way or another, and the pores can be one way.
 This is seen quite often in people who are fluid restricting.
 This means they start sweating more which might be the cause of the smell."

 The noticeable change in odor for someone with anorexia nervosa isn't only physical.
 Cohen explains that because so much of the illness is psychological, worsening body odor often prompts only more paranoia or self-consciousness.

 "This type of paranoia could stop them going out in public or socially isolating themselves.
 From a psychological standpoint, it's quite a tricky thing to navigate."

 This feedback loop is reflected in comments thrown around discussion forums, where a lot of users swap tips on concealing the issue with deodorants and perfumes.
 They also mention their fear of others noticing.

 As Jennifer explains, she hasn't been the only one to observe her changing smell.
 "At first, it was just me who was noticing it, but then my family started to comment.
 They've been really gentle about it, though."

 Unlike some of the more common symptoms of the disorder, this isn't something that is likely to be picked up on or reported to health practitioners.
 Cohen thinks this may be because patients aren't comfortable talking about it with their doctors.

-"I think one of the reasons they use these forums to talk about it is because it's anonymous and see it as a safe place to discuss things like this".
+"I think one of the reasons they use these forums to talk about it is because it's anonymous, and they see it as a safe place to discuss things like this."

-If you are struggling with any of the issues raised in this story, please contact the Butterfly foundation for eating disorders on 1800 33 4673 or call Lifeline on 13 11 14.
-A listing of similar helplines in other countries can be found here.
+If you are struggling with any of the issues raised in this story, please contact the National Eating Disorders helpline.

 *Name changed to protect the anonymity of an underage person.